AnimalLogic/maya-usd/README.md

 We layer our rez build system on top of the opensource CMake infrastructure...
 A lot of our CMake/build infrastructure is just translating between cmake variables/options that rez exposes, and cmake variables/option that the open source build needs.

 There are a few specific things in the CMake, such as:
-+ We don't rely on cmake "FindPackage" macros for Boost, USD et al as rez provides us with the same information
++ We don't rely on cmake "FindPackage" macros for Boost, USD, Maya, Python et al as rez provides us with more precise information
 + To avoid having a dependency on AL_USDMaya when working with USD files, some of the schema metadata defined here is filtered out of the relevant pluginInfo.json file, and is expected to be part of the AL_USDCommonSchemas.
 AL_USDCommonSchemas is included by our tests, but not when running a standard environment, so please be aware of this when attempting to use functionality which relies on ths metadata (There is an argument for adding this dependency)
 + Rez has it's own install code/logic which we use
++ we run tests, generate documentation etc in Rez and/or AL specific ways

 # Important branches